openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/TestKit/cj-apis-ui_test.md

 public func scrollSearch(on: On): ?Component
 ```

-**Functionality:** Swipes on the control to search for the target control, applicable to scrollable controls.
+**Functionality:** Swipes on the control to find the target control, applicable to scrollable controls.

 **System Capability:** SystemCapability.Test.UiTest